gitaroktato/microservices-availability-simulator/README.md

 -
 See [`main.py`](main.py) as an example on how to use the simulator.
 Another detailed example can be found in the [examples](examples/README.md) folder.
+I also encourage you to read the [article](https://dzone.com/articles/incorporating-fault-tolerance-into-your-microservi) I wrote about this topic.
+It explains everything in detail.

 # Screenshots
 ![screenshot1](docs/service_dependency_graph.png)